 Pros of Using Water

-- Water leaches out chlorophyll during the cooking process so when the water is removed the resulting butter has less of a green taste and color
+- Water leaches out chlorophyll during cooking, so when the water is removed, the resulting butter has less of a green taste and color.

 Cons of Using Water

-When using water as part of the process, there will be less of a cannabis taste in the butter since the water binds to chlorophyll and other untasty parts of the plant that don’t actually affect the potency
+When using water as part of the process, there will be less of a cannabis taste in the butter since the water binds to chlorophyll and other undesirable parts of the plant that don’t affect the potency.

 Additionally, less plant material makes it into the butter for two reasons.
-First, melted butter and water easily flows through cheesecloth so you can strain out the plant matter without using a lot of physical force.
-When using just butter you have to press everything through a mesh strainer, which introduces a lot more plant material in the final product.
-Second, during the separation process, any extra inert plant matter that somehow did make it through the cheesecloth will sink to the bottom so it doesn’t end up in your butter (which floats to the top).
+First, melted butter and water easily flow through cheesecloth so you can strain out the plant matter without using a lot of physical force.
+When using just butter, you must press everything through a mesh strainer, introducing much more plant material in the final product.
+Second, during the separation process, any extra inert plant matter that made it through the cheesecloth will sink to the bottom so it doesn’t end up in your butter (which floats to the top).

 Dosing – How Much Cannabis to Use When Making Butter?

-The “standard” amount for a butter recipe is 1 oz of cannabis buds to 1 pound of butter.
-If using trim, you should use 3 oz of trim to 1 pound of butter for the same standard dose.
+A butter recipe’s “standard” amount is 1 oz of cannabis buds to 1 pound of butter.
+For the same standard dose, you should use 3 oz of trim to 1 pound of butter.
 But you can use more or less depending on the potency you’re looking for.
 If you want very strong butter, use more cannabis with less butter.

-It’s very important to be careful at first because it’s no fun to eat too much cannabutter.
-Test your butter by using less than you think instead of more, especially if this is your first time.
-Edibles can be far stronger than any type of cannabis you smoke, and although you can always eat more edibles, you can’t take them back after the fact.
+It’s important to be careful first because eating too much cannabutter is not fun.
+Test your butter using less than you think instead of more, especially if this is your first time.
+Edibles can be far stronger than any cannabis you smoke, and although you can always eat more edibles, you can’t take them back after the fact.
 A too-strong edible dose can be overwhelming and last all day, so err on the side of less when dosing!
 Once you are better aware of your tolerance, you can raise the potency as needed.

 The ratio of cannabis to butter in this cannabutter recipe is considered a “standard” dose.
 It’s going to be strong but not insanely strong.
 If you’re starting with high-quality marijuana, this strength butter should be enough to be very medical for most people by simply replacing it in recipes where butter will be used.

-Using straight bud will produce oil that is stronger than if you use trim or leaves.
-In general, the more potent the starting plant matter, the more THC and other cannabinoids you will end up in your cannabutter.
+Using straight buds will produce oil that is stronger than if you use trim or leaves.
+The more potent the starting plant matter, the more THC and other cannabinoids you will end up in your cannabutter.

-If you want the “strongest” butter possible, you can increase the amount of cannabis, but there is a point where adding more won’t help and can actually make things worse since things won’t cook properly.
-During the recipe, you will be cooking bud and butter together in water.
-Your cannabis will float in the water and there needs to be at least an inch or two of clear space under the floating plant matter.
+If you want the “strongest” butter possible, you can increase the amount of cannabis, but there is a point where adding more won’t help and can make things worse since things won’t cook properly.
+You will cook bud and butter together in the water during the recipe.
+Your cannabis will float in the water, and there needs to be at least an inch or two of clear space under the floating plant matter.
 That’s how to make cannabutter.

 - Starting with a stronger product will yield stronger cannabutter